edoswald/CirruslyCommerce/readme.txt

 = 1.2 =

 **Note:** Effective from this release, only changes to the free version of the plugin will be listed.
-For changes to the Pro version of the plugin (which also will include the free changes), please additionally refer to the README for the pro version instead.
+For changes to the Pro version of the plugin (which also include the free changes), please refer to the pro version README instead.
 * **New Feature:** Introduced "Freemium" architecture.
 Pro features are now visible in the interface (grayed out) to showcase advanced capabilities if downloading from Freemius.
+They are not visible from the WP Plugin Directory version.
 * **Enhancement:** Added "System Info" tool to the support menu (header) to easily copy environment details for faster troubleshooting.
 * **Enhancement:** Pricing Engine now supports 5%, 15%, and 25% "Off MSRP" strategies.
 * **Enhancement:** Pricing Engine now supports "Nearest 5/0" rounding (e.g., $12.95 -> $15.00, $8.20 -> $10.00).
 * **UI Update:** Reorganized settings into tabbed cards for better usability.
 * **UI Update:** Added "Hide Pro Features" toggle in General Settings for users who prefer a cleaner, free-only interface.
 * **Fix:** Downloadable/virtual items are now correctly handled (no shipping/cost is likely, so alerts suppressed)
-* **Fix:** Removal/fixing of code that caused instability post 1.0.5 on non test stores.
-Some code was still referring to pre v1.0 architecture (code snippet).
+* **Fix:** Removal/fixing of code that caused instability post-1.0.5 on non-test stores.
+Some code was still referring to pre-v1.0 architecture (code snippets).
 * **Fix:** Sent emails now are actually useful.

 = 1.1 =